Logo

 David O'Leary promoted several members of the youth team into an exciting Leeds side that played a pressing game relying on youthful enthusiasm.

-David O'Leary returned to management on 4 July 2010 with United Arab Emirates club Al-Ahli Dubai, where his first decision was to install former Italy captain Fabio Cannavaro as the new skipper of the team.
+David O'Leary returned to management on 4 July 2010 with United Arab Emirates club Al-Ahli Dubai, where World Cup-winning Italy captain Fabio Cannavaro was signed and made skipper.

 When he was sacked, David O'Leary had two years remaining on a three-year contract.